Galaxy Formation & Evolution and Reionization

 The night sky brightness resulting from anthropogenic lighting is a global problem that is under increasing scrutiny, as a clearer picture is emerging of artificial lighting’s pollutant attributes, revealing that it can be harmful and disruptive in myriad ways.

 In addition to my research in astrophysics, I am also interested in topics of hyperbaric medicine, an interest that stems from my own technical diving with SCUBA and rebreathers.
 In particular, I employ mathematical models and statistical methods in applications to decompression theory and prevalence of decompression illness.
-For this work, I collaborate with the Hyperbaric Unit at Mater Dei hospital (Malta’s acute general teaching hospital).
+For this work, I collaborate with the Hyperbaric Units at Mater Dei hospital (Malta’s acute general teaching hospital) and the Gozo General Hospital.